 - Egg shell membrane collagen: Egg collagen, found in the shells and whites of eggs, contains mostly types 1 collagen.
 It also has type 3, 4 and 10, but by far the most type 1 just like the human body (approximately 100x more type 1 than type 4!).
 (011, 012) It provides glucosamine sulfate, chondroitin sulfate, hyaluronic acid and various amino acids which have benefits for building connective tissue, wound healing, building muscle mass, and reducing pain/stiffness.

 Top 7 Collagen Benefits

-1. Skin and Hair
+1. Improves Health of Skin and Hair

 As we age, collagen production declines — it’s happening as you read this!
 You’ll see notice it physically: looser skin, more wrinkles and less elasticity.
 Increasing collagen levels can help your skin look firmer, increase smoothness, and help your skin cells keep renewing and repairing normally.

 Double-blind, placebo-controlled studies investigating the anti-aging properties of collagen have found that 2.5-5 grams of collagen hydrolysate (CH) used amongst women aged 35-55 once daily for 8 weeks significantly improves skin elasticity, skin moisture, transepidermal water loss (dryness) and skin roughness, all with little to no side effects.
 (018)